markcampv/deltastreamer/README.md

 ```shell
 ./deltastreamer monitor --consul-addr="http://localhost:8500" --poll-interval=10 --start-index=0
 ```
-- **--consul-addr: Specifies the address of the Consul server.**
+- **--consul-addr**: Specifies the address of the Consul server.
-- **--poll-interval: --consul-addr: Specifies the address of the Consul server.**
+- **--poll-interval**: --consul-addr: Specifies the address of the Consul server.
-- **--start-index: Sets the initial index from which to begin monitoring for changes.**
+- **--start-index**: Sets the initial index from which to begin monitoring for changes.
-- **--mode: Specifies the monitoring mode.
-Use "service" for service registration/deregistration monitoring, and "instance" for monitoring specific service instances and their health.**
+- **--mode**: Specifies the monitoring mode.
+Use "service" for service registration/deregistration monitoring, and "instance" for monitoring specific service instances and their health.
-- **--service-name: Specifies the name of the service to monitor instances for.
-Required when --mode is set to "instance".**
+- **--service-name**: Specifies the name of the service to monitor instances for.
+Required when --mode is set to "instance".

 ### Example Output